Heart and Stroke Research

 The Hotchkiss Brain Institute (HBI) is an internationally recognized centre of excellence in brain and mental health research and education.
 The institute is based at the University of Calgary’s Cumming School of Medicine and works in partnership with Alberta Health Services.

 The Mazankowski Alberta Heart Institute in Edmonton is a world leader in complex cardiac care and surgery.

 The institute’s team of highly skilled cardiologists, cardiovascular surgeons, care professionals, researchers, and educators are advancing the prevention, detection, treatment, and study of cardiovascular disease.

 Canadian Vigour Centre

-The Canadian VIGOUR Centre (CVC) is an Academic Research Organization (ARO) committed to the enhancement of cardiovascular health.
-The CVC is anchored by a dedicated group of internationally-recognized thought leaders in cardiovascular medicine and clinical investigation who translate research into practice.
+The Canadian VIGOUR Centre (CVC) is an academic research organization (ARO) committed to improving cardiovascular health.
+The CVC is anchored by a dedicated group of internationally recognized thought leaders in cardiovascular medicine and clinical investigation.

-“This is the most significant and fundamental change in acute ischemic stroke treatment in the last 20 years.
-These results will impact stroke care around the world.” –Dr. Michael Hill
+According to Dr. Hill, “This is the most significant and fundamental change in acute ischemic stroke treatment in the last 20 years… [and] will impact stroke care around the world.”